 Adobe After Effects and Adobe Premiere Pro are two video editing software widely used in the industry.
-These two programs are both useful, but which one is best for you?
+These two programs are both useful, but which software is best for you between After Effects vs Premiere Pro?

 In this article, we're going to overview the main differences between these two professional video editing programs, so you can choose the one program that fits your need better.